utkm/GCI-Fedora-Project/README.md

 # GCI-Fedora-Project

 _Google Code-In 2019:_
-In this GCI Task by Fedora Project, we were tasked to create a very simple program that returns the number of divisors a number has in a given range.
+In this GCI Task by Fedora Project, we were tasked to create a simple program that returns the number of divisors a number has in a given range.

 Examples:
 1. input: 5, output: 5 is divisible by 2 numbers